delivervaluedaily/manifesto/README.md

 _Never_ refactor or address "tech debt" without being sure the changes lead to value.

-## But... does this risk reducing quality?
+## But... does this reduce quality?

 - <span class="li-emoji">💯</span> <span class="li-content">Maintain standards by including time for quality</span>